bspaans/python-mingus/sphinx_build/html/_sources/doc/wiki/tutorialInstrumentModule.txt

 ﻿Tutorial 4 - Instruments
 ========================

-We have grouped Notes in !NoteContainers and !NoteContainers in Bars, but before we can add Bars to Tracks, we need an Instrument class.
+We have grouped Notes in NoteContainers and NoteContainers in Bars, but before we can add Bars to Tracks, we need an Instrument class.